kingsfall/SG-Telegram-Parking-Chatbot/README.md

 # SG Parking ChatBot
 A chatbot to identify nearest available parking spaces & cost in Singapore developed on telegram using nodered and python.
-Please feel free to use the Telegram chatbot.
-Link: tg://resolve?domain=Sg_parkingbot
+Please feel free to use the [Telegram chatbot](https://t.me/Sg_parkingbot).

 Please feel free to hit me up if you're keen on collaborating or have some ideas for improvements.